 If your home has radon levels above the U.S. Environmental Protection Agency’s (EPA) recommended action level of 4.0 picocuries of radon per liter of air (pCi/L), then a radon reduction system (often referred to as a mitigation system) should be installed.

 Fortunately, most mitigation systems cost no more than other common home repairs.
 Most systems range from $800 to $1,200.

 The method of mitigation depends on the type of foundation your home has.
 Methods differ for basements, crawl spaces, engineered floors, slab on grade, or any combination of these foundations.
 See the photos below for examples of correct and incorrect mitigation practices.

 Tips for Hiring a Contractor

 When hiring a contractor, use a certified radon mitigation contractor who is trained in proper and effective radon mitigation.

 - Ensure the contract stipulates that the contractor will follow all EPA protocols regarding radon mitigation and will obtain all applicable local permits.

 - Consider using the EPA checklist for selecting a contractor

 - Get bids from multiple contractors.

-- Obtain a guarantee that radon levels will be reduced to 4.0 pCi/L or below.
+- Obtain a guarantee that radon levels will be reduced below 4.0 pCi/L.